Distributed Wasserstein Barycenters via Displacement Interpolation: Introduction

-The Wasserstein barycenter of a set of measures can be interpreted as an interpolation or weighted Fr\'{e}chet mean of multiple measures in the Wasserstein space; it is intimately related to the theory of \emph{optimal transport}~\cite{CV:03,VMP-YZ:20}.
-In this interpolation, each measure has an associated positive \emph{weight} that indicates its importance in the computation of the barycenter, the collection of all weights form convex coefficients.
+\paragraph*{Wasserstein barycenters and their applications} The Wasserstein barycenter of a set of measures can be interpreted as an interpolation or weighted Fr\'{e}chet mean of multiple measures in the Wasserstein space~\cite{VMP-YZ:20}.
+In this interpolation, each measure has an associated positive \emph{weight} that indicates its importance in the computation of the barycenter.
 When all weights are equal, we obtain the \emph{standard} Wasserstein barycenter; otherwise, we obtain a \emph{weighted} one.

-There has been a strong interest in the theoretical study of Wasserstein barycenters over the last decade; e.g., uniqueness results and the connection to multi-marginal optimal transport problems in~\cite{MA-GC:11}; the study of interpolated discrete measures with finite support and its relationship with linear programming in~\cite{GC-AO-EO:15,EA-SB-JM:16}; the characterization of the barycenter as a fixed point of an operator and the proposal of iterative computation procedures in~\cite{PCAE-EdB-JACA-CM:16}; the study of consistency and other statistical properties in~\cite{TLG-JML:17}.
-For further information, we refer to the recent introductory book~\cite{VMP-YZ:20}.
+There has been a strong interest in the theoretical study of Wasserstein barycenters over the last decade; e.g., uniqueness results and connections to multi-marginal optimal transport~\cite{MA-GC:11}; interpolation of discrete measures with finite support and connections with linear programming~\cite{GC-AO-EO:15,EA-SB-JM:16}; the characterization of the barycenter as a fixed point of an operator and its computation~\cite{PCAE-EdB-JACA-CM:16}; the study of consistency and other statistical properties~\cite{TLG-JML:17}.
+For further information, we refer to ~\cite{VMP-YZ:20}.